dribnet/purvs/README.md

   this is the same for the other 3 triangles with different offset names

-I have completed all my letters and have added the interpolation code to add the movement between letters.
-The only thing left is for me to play with the interpolation code to give the transitions a more unique movement.

-I have chosen to call my font RazerArk as the letters have very sharp points like a razer.
+  This font required 24 parameters for each letter which is a very large amount but this didn't make it too difficult to create due to the editor page.
+The reason for me having such a large amount of parameters was due to the fact that I had to provide the X & Y values for each point of every triangle.

+  The name RazerArc just came to me once I had finished the font and it just seemed to fit well as the letters are sharp like a razer.
+The 'Arc' just comes from the fact that used triangles and arks typically have triangular shapes to them on the outside.

+  I am very happy with the final outcome of my RazerArk font.
+I think it looks very unique and could be the kind of font used by a metal band of some description due to the sharp edges and more 'ragey' colours.